 We have directly invested over \$11 billion to acquire certain wireless spectrum licenses and related assets.
 These wireless spectrum licenses are subject to certain interim and final build-out requirements, as well as certain renewal requirements.
 In March 2017, we notified the FCC that we planned to deploy a narrowband IoT network on certain of these wireless licenses, which was to be the First Phase.
 We expected to complete the First Phase by March 2020, with subsequent phases to be completed thereafter.
-We had entered into vendor contracts with multiple parties for, among other things, base stations, chipsets, modules, tower leases, the core network, RF design, and deployment services for the First Phase.
-Among other things, initial RF design in connection with the First Phase was complete, we had secured certain tower sites, and we were in the process of identifying and securing additional tower sites.
-The core network had been installed and commissioned.
-We installed the first base stations on sites in 2018 and were in the process of deploying the remaining base stations.
-During October 2019, we paused work on our narrowband IoT deployment due to our March 2020 build-out deadlines being tolled as discussed above.
-In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, we determined that the revision of certain of our buildout deadlines as discussed above was probable and, therefore, we no longer intend to complete our narrowband IoT deployment.
-As a result, we impaired certain assets that will not be utilized in our 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, we determined that the revision of certain of our build-out deadlines was probable and, therefore, we no longer intended to complete our narrowband IoT deployment.
+As a result, during the first quarter 2020, we impaired certain assets that would not be utilized in our 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 We have issued RFI/Ps to various vendors in the wireless industry as we move forward with our 5G Network Deployment.
 We currently expect expenditures for our wireless projects to be between \$250 million and \$500 million during 2020, excluding capitalized interest.
 We currently expect expenditures for our 5G Network Deployment to be approximately \$10 billion, excluding capitalized interest.
 We will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.